Having a routine for your summer days will make everyone enjoy the summer. And it’s easy to create a summer routine for kids.

 - have set times for activities like swim lessons,

 - really need to block out hours for your work,

-- have child who need very firm structure.
+- have a child who needs a very firm structure.

-You can grab an editable hour-by-hour summer schedule in the Summer at Home Printable Pack.
+You can grab an editable hour-by-hour summer schedule in the Summer Printable Pack.

 It’s perfect for those parents who need very firm boundaries on time.
 It’s also created for families who want a totally customizable summer schedule.